Q-processes and asymptotic properties of Markov processes conditioned not to hit moving boundaries: Some behaviors of moving boundaries and quasi-ergodicity

-We conclude to the uniform convergence \eqref{dini} using Dini's theorem for a decreasing sequence of functions. \end{proof} Let us state the theorem on existence and uniqueness of quasi-limiting distribution. \begin{theorem} Assume that $(A_t)_{t \geq 0}$ is a non-increasing nested sequence of subsets converging towards $A_\infty \ne 0$ and assume Assumptions \ref{assumption}, \ref{indis} and \ref{3}.
+We conclude to the uniform convergence \eqref{dini} using Dini's theorem for a non-increasing sequence of functions. \end{proof} Now one will prove Theorem \ref{first-thm} stated in Section \ref{general-results}, which is recalled below : \begin{theorem} Under Assumptions (A'), $(H_{hom})$, $(H_\infty)$ and $(H'_\infty)$, for any $\mu \in {\cal M}_1(E_0)$,